A641 Improvement Scheme

 As part of the scheme, we are developing plans for two Community Street improvement areas to reduce traffic and build safe and healthy environments for people of all ages to walk, cycle, rest and play.
 One around Shirley Manor Academy in Wyke and the second around St Andrew's Junior School in Brighouse.

 We would like ideas from local people to help shape these schemes which is why we’ve created a Commonplace Community Map for each area.
 These are interactive maps of the local area; you can add your comments and feedback on the maps.
 The map links below will open a new page.
-Once you’ve finished on the Commonplace site, please return to this page to complete the A641 consultation survey.

 If you have any questions, please let us know below.